Movement System

 MovementEvaluator->SetStrafeSide(1); // 1 = right, -1 = left

-This is the most automated way.
+The most automated path.
 The movement profile is determined by the AI's current combat role.

 1. Configure your EnemyAIConfig data asset.